dataloop-ai-joint-dev/.github/profile/README.md

 Using the application, you can create a new dataset linked to an existing driver or new driver based on a pre-defined driver template.

 ### Install the Application
-Contact your Dataloop customer success manager to get the application installed in your project.
+Please reach out to your Dataloop Customer Success manager to get the application installed in your project.

 ### Technology
 * Python